DY-HYX/S2GFormer-Exploring-Relationship-Between-Transformer-and-Graph-Convolution-for-Hyperspectral-Image-/README.md

-# S2GFormer: Exploring Relationship Between Transformer and Graph Convolution for Hyperspectral Image Classification
+# S2GFormer: A Transformer and Graph Convolution Combing Framework for Hyperspectral Image Classification
-The complete code will be uploaded after the paper is accepted.